 Research Expertise and Interest

-schizophrenia, emotion, gender, mental illness, psychology, psychopathology, emotion in social interaction, emotion and cognition, facial expression
+schizophrenia, emotion, mental illness, psychology, psychopathology, emotion in social interaction, emotion and cognition, facial expression